Company logo | Codica

 QuickBooks, the accounting software, provides customers with the following packages:

-Feature-based SaaS pricing model example by QuickBooks
+Feature-based pricing strategy for SaaS by QuickBooks

 Pay As You Go

-This model suggests charging customers based on the usage of your product.
+This software-as-a-service pricing model suggests charging customers based on the usage of your product.
 In a nutshell, the more customers use it, the higher your revenue will be.
 B2B SaaS companies offering infrastructure cloud products often adopt this pricing model.

 You may also like: Choosing the Best SaaS Hosting Provider for Your SaaS App